 In order to have a safe and enjoyable PE program, a few rules and suggestions are necessary:

-- All students are required to wear traditional type athletic shoes at all times on the playground.
-No sandals or dress shoes please!
+1. All students are required to wear traditional type athletic shoes at all times on the playground.
+No sandals or dress shoes.

-- All students should dress according to the weather.
-During cold periods, children should wear a sweater or coat.
+2. All students should dress according to the weather.
+During cold weather, children should wear a sweater or coat.

-7:30 – 7:55 a.m.
-Students begin arriving.
-Please note; no student/s is to arrive and/or be dropped off before 7:30 a.m.
+7:45- 8:12 – Students begin arriving.
+Please note: no student/s is to arrive and/or be dropped off before 7:45 a.m.
 There is no adult supervision before this time.

 Students who are car riders in the morning can only be dropped off at the car rider area located off Avenue C. Entrance is right turn only.

 There is no drop off in the bus loading area from Avenue A or the office / cafeteria parking lots.
-We encourage all parents to drop their children off in the mornings; however, if you are coming on campus for a conference, you must sign in through the front office and get a visitors pass.
+Please go through the car line when dropping your child off in the mornings.
+If you are coming on campus for a conference, you must sign in through the front office and get a visitors pass.
 This is for safety purposes.

-8:05 a.m: Any student who arrives on or after 8:05 must be accompanied by a parent to the front office.
-The parent must sign a tardy slip and escort the student to class.
+Car line gate closes at 8:12am.
+Any student who does not arrive in time to be in their classroom by 8:15 must be accompanied by a parent to the front office where parent must sign a tardy slip.
 Tardiness will be documented on the student’s records.
 Excessive tardiness and/or absenteeism may result in dismissal from Brigham Academy.
 Try to make all medical appointments after 3:00 p.m.